 This policy outlines the process for submitting formal complaints regarding a member of The Norwich Radical team.
+The current version of the policy was ratified by the Editorial Team on June 25th 2020.

-This policy can apply to actions both taken within an individual’s actions dealings as a member of The Norwich Radical team and further afield — on social media and in wider situations.
+This policy can apply to actions both taken within an individual’s dealings as a member of The Norwich Radical team and further afield — on social media and in wider situations.
 While diversity of opinion and discussion around issues are valued, this should never supersede the values of safety, inclusivity and professionalism.

 The following people may be subject to the complaints policy: